 Despite having only 18% of the global population, Africa is a victim of many of the world's debilitating health disorders.
-According to the World Health Organization, 68% of the global
+According to the World Health

-Organization, 68% of the global HIV/AIDS cases and 95% of malarial diseases occur in Africa.
+Organization, 65% of the global HIV/AIDS cases and 95% of malarial diseases occur in Africa.